 - How often does your software provider check-in or ask for feedback?

 When you take the time to evaluate your software provider, you’ll be better able to see whether or not you’re truly getting the most value.
 By answering the questions above you can dig deeper and uncover any areas where you could improve your current processes or expand your technology toolkit.
-To discover more ways you can streamline your daily processes and maximize efficiency within your association management business, take a look at this guide.
+To discover more ways you can streamline your daily processes and maximize efficiency within your association management business, download our free guide below.